IF CHRIST IS NOT RISEN

 Under the Old Covenant, the return of the high priest alive from the Holy Place where he goes once in a year to present to God the blood of the sin offering as an atonement for the sins of the entire nation of Israel signifies that God accepts the sacrifice and has forgiven the sins of His people (Lev.
 16).

 Similarly, it is Christ’s resurrection from the dead that confirms to us that our sins have indeed been forgiven by God and that we are now justified from all our transgressions or offences.

-The Scripture states that Christ “was delivered up because of our offenses, and was raised because of our justification.”
+Paul states that Christ “was delivered up because of our offenses, and was raised because of our justification.”
 (Rom.
 4:25 NKJV).

 If Christ is not risen, there is no justification for us!

 Paul writes, “And if Christ is not risen, your faith is futile; you are still in your sins!”
 (1 Cor.
 15:17 NKJV).

 But thank God that Christ, our High Priest, rose up from the dead.
 Therefore, we have been justified and we are no longer in our sins.
 Praise God!

 Second, if Christ is not risen from the dead, then there is no gospel or good news to preach or proclaim to sinners: